microsoft/vcpkg-docs/vcpkg/users/platforms/windows.md

 endif()
 ```

-* If enabling Spectre migations, use the following guards.
+* If enabling Spectre mitigations, use the following guards.

 ```
 if(CMAKE_CXX_COMPILER_ID MATCHES "MSVC")